 - CBD oil can alleviate allergic symptoms.
 For instance, cannabinoids in the Austin and Kat CBD Oil for Dogs boost the immune system and help fight allergy responses effectively.

 - Allergy treats could be an excellent reward between meals.
-We recommend STRELLALAB Allergy Relief Dog Treats.
+We recommend STRELLALAB Allergy Relief Dog Treats on Amazon.
 They’re natural, support immunity, improve digestion, and, most importantly, — alleviate allergic reactions.

 - For itchy and inflamed skin, your dog needs a proper topical treatment.
-We like the Natural Dog Company Skin Soother Healing Balm.
+We like the Natural Dog Company Skin Soother Healing Balm on Amazon.
 It’s 100% organic and full of healing herbs.

 If your dog has an allergy, changing its food is a good first step to better health.
 Go for a human-grade formula, like the Ollie’s Lamb Recipe.
 It screams homemade food as it’s minimally processed to preserve its nutritional value.
 The recipe contains lamb and butternut squash, as well as nutrient-dense cranberries and kale.
 Also, it’s cooked at low temperatures and free from fillers or artificial flavors.